 - Fruit: high in vitamin C and fibre, help to boost immune system and prevent constipation

-- Fruit sorbet: help to boost fruit intake for those do not like whole fruit
+- Fruit sorbet: helps to boost fruit intake for those do not like whole fruit

-- Veggie sticks: carrot, cucumber and celery are high in fibre, carrot is rich in beta carotene and help to boost immune system
+- Veggie sticks: carrot, cucumbers and celery are high in fibre, carrots are rich in beta carotene and help to boost the immune system

-- Boiled corn: good source of fibre and beta carotene, help to boost immune system
+- Boiled corn: good source of fibre and beta carotene, helps to boost the immune system

 - Mixed nuts: good source of healthy fat, protein, vitamin E & fibre.

 A healthy diet is an important part of a healthy lifestyle for children.
 Don’t forget the importance of exercise which has numerous health benefits.
-It is difficult in Hong Kong where schools often have little formal exercise lessons but ideally your child should get exercise every day.
-Exercise aids good sleep another important factor for healthy children.
+It isn't easy in Hong Kong where schools often have few formal exercise lessons but ideally your child should get exercise every day.
+Exercise aids in good sleep, another important factor for healthy children.
 Try and address emotional issues early, before they disrupt sleep and behaviour.

-In conclusion encourage your children to want to eat healthily but setting the example, avoid excessive sugars, try and make it all fun and do the best you can!
+In conclusion, encourage your children to want to eat healthily by setting the example, avoiding excessive sugars, trying to make it all fun, and doing the best you can!

 Violet Man's organic chocolate oatmeal balls